Information for Feinberg

 - Feinberg sponsored events reserve the right to require all attendees to be fully vaccinated.

 Education Guidance for Feinberg

 - All Northwestern University students must be vaccinated.
-Documentation of vaccination status is prior to registration for classes.
+Documentation of vaccination status is required.

 MD and McGaw Medical Center Programs